 Understanding costs and coverage

 In Quebec, neither osteopathy nor athletic therapy is covered by the Régie de l’assurance maladie du Québec (RAMQ).
-However, several private insurers offer partial or complete coverage, so it’s a good idea to check your coverage before your consultation.
+However, many private insurers offer partial or complete coverage, so it’s a good idea to check your coverage before your consultation.

 Alarm signals

-Some symptoms require prompt consultation: sudden, intense pain, significant loss of mobility, numbness or tingling, severe swelling and inability to bear body weight.
+Some symptoms require prompt consultation: sudden, intense pain, significant loss of mobility, perennial numbness or tingling, severe swelling and inability to bear body weight.

 In these cases, consult a physician first or go to the emergency room.